 Articles by Ralph Morrison

 Congratulations to Professor Dick De Veaux, who has been elected Vice President of the American Statistical Association!
-Read about all the newly elected officers here.
+Read all about it here.

 Congratulations to Professor Pamela Harris, who has received the 2018 Outstanding Mentor of the Year Award from the Williams College Davis Center!“This award recognizes an outstanding staff, faculty, or community mentor who has made significant contributions to student success and development.
 Such a mentor goes above and beyond on behalf of their mentee to ensure their